 NEC is a pretty cool token (of course we’d say that!) but it has been on an interesting journey over the last couple of years.
 It began life as the first liquidity mining token that reward traders of Ethfinex for the liquidity they provided while also empowering holders by allowing them to vote on, for e.g., which tokens they wanted to see listed next.

-Since Ethfinex closed down, NEC was repurposed to suit DeversiFi and now NEC (2.0) is a deflationary token (50% of trading fee revenue is used to buy and burn NEC, this burn rate is likely to by supplemented by other burn events, for example, a recent proposal in necDAO will earn profit from seeding uniswap liquidity and use 50% of that to speed up the burn rate, as well as other upcoming plans) that also offers trader up to 20% trading fee discounts and membership in one of the largest DAO’s in the industry (necDAO) with 17,000 ETH pledged.
+Since Ethfinex closed down, NEC was partially adopted by DeversiFi (but the two projects are separate) and now NEC (2.0) is a deflationary token (50% of trading fee revenue is used to buy and burn NEC, this burn rate is likely to by supplemented by other burn events, for example, a recent proposal in necDAO will earn profit from seeding Uniswap liquidity and use 50% of that to speed up the burn rate, as well as other upcoming plans) that also offers trader up to 20% trading fee discounts and membership in one of the largest DAO’s in the industry (necDAO) with 17,000 ETH pledged.

 So in sum, it is a perpetually deflationary token which offers incentives in the form of discounts as well as utility in the form of governance.
 Seeing the growing success of liquiditing mining, we may yet see NEC’s utility expand to re-encompasse this in the future but whether we bring back LM or not, we are looking at novel and value-driving ways to improve NEC's utility with the goal of driving volume and increasing value.
 Can't say too much on that at the moment but are very excited to make some announcement in the near future!

 Also, why only 149M/618M NEC are in circulation?
 Is it not a dumping risk by the issuer?

 The remaining non-circulating NEC is locked up in 4 year vesting contracts which protects against the threat of large holders dumping on the market.